eremetic-framework/eremetic/README.md

      http://eremetic_server:8080/api/v1/task
 ```

-These basic fields are required but you can also specify volumes, ports, environment
+These basic fields are required but you can also specify volumes, container names to mounts volumes from, ports, environment
 variables, and URIs for the mesos fetcher to download.
 See
 [examples.md](examples.md) for more examples on how to use eremetic.